StoyanDimitrov0016/SoftUni-Curriculum/2-Programming-Fundamentals/README.md

 Here are some external resources you may find helpful:

-- [SoftUni Official Website](https://softuni.bg/) - Visit the official website of SoftUni for more courses and resources (keep in mind that the site is in Bulgarian).
+- [SoftUni Official Website](https://softuni.bg/) - Visit the official website of SoftUni for more courses and resources.
 - [Programming Fundamentals Module](https://softuni.bg/courses/programming-fundamentals-csharp-java-js-python) - Access the official Programming fundamentals course on the SoftUni website.